rstub/fs-api/docs/architecture.md

 ## Tests

-There are currently no automatic tests for `FoodController` and `Foodservice`.
+There are currently no automatic tests for `FoodController` and `FoodService`.

 ## Mesage on STDOUT during operations

-Whenever a individual food item is requested, the application prints `Servings not found` to `STDOUT`.
+When an individual food item with only a single `Serving` is requested, the application prints `Servings not found` to `STDOUT`.